-Full login details for the sessions (with setup instructions) will be sent with your joining instructions shortly before each session begins
+Full login details for your session (with appropriate setup instructions) will be sent with your joining instructions.

 Q. How will this course be delivered?

-A. The course material will be delivered through five 90 minute sessions run online using the ZOOM conferencing tool.
-Each 90 minute forms one module of the course syllabus.
+A. We run this course both in-person and virtually using the ZOOM conferencing tool.
+Virtual delivery sessions are usually split into 90 minute sessions – one session forms one module of the course syllabus.

 Q. Do I have to do all the sessions ?